 The number of participants is limited and will be filled on a first come, first served basis.
 Please register to the event using Eventbrite (deadline is April 15).
 All participants are asked to contribute by presenting a poster.
 Please submit your poster abstract in the poster template format to the Graduate School of Excellence "MAterials science IN mainZ" (MAINZ) coordination office - firstname.lastname@example.org.

-A preliminary programme is available here.
+The programme is available here.
 The meeting starts at 14:00 on Wednesday and finishes at 13:30 on Friday.
-A booklet, including all poster abstracts will be available in due course.

 Schloss Waldthausen is a former manor house built by a tycoon from the Rhineland in the early 20th century.
 It is now operated by the Sparkasse as a training academy and conference venue.

 From Frankfurt International Airport: Local trains and the S8 are running at least every 30 minutes to Mainz main station.
 From the main station you can take a taxi or bus line 68 (15 min) to Budenheim Schloß Waldthausen.
 By car: Via freeways A60 or A66.
 Here is a link to Google Maps with the location highlighted.